m3g/ComplexMixtures.jl/docs/src/references.md

 If this package was useful to you, please cite the following papers:

-* L. Martínez, **ComplexMixtures.jl: Investigating the structure of solutions of complex-shaped molecules from a solvent-shell perspective.** *J. Mol.
-Liquids.
-2021.* [[Full Text]](https://doi.org/10.1016/j.molliq.2021.117945)
+* L. Martínez, **ComplexMixtures.jl: Investigating the structure of solutions of complex-shaped molecules from a solvent-shell perspective** *J. Mol.
+Liq.* 117945, 2021.  [[Full Text]](https://doi.org/10.1016/j.molliq.2021.117945)

 * L. Martínez, S. Shimizu, **Molecular interpretation of preferential interactions in protein solvation: a solvent-shell perspective by